tech-drew/level-up/Documentation/VPN Private Internet Access Setup.md

 ## Part 2: Make the Installer Executable

 Open a terminal and navigate to your Downloads folder.
-Or navigate to the directory where you saved the file you just downloaded.:
+Or navigate to the directory where you saved the file you just downloaded.
 ```bash
 cd ~/Downloads
 ```